 When the Project Charter is Created?

 Since project charter authorizes the project in an organization, it provides authority to Project Manager.
-Once a project initiation is decided, the project sponsor is accountable for the creation of the project charter.
+Once a project initiation is decided, the project sponsor is accountable for the creation.
 And project manager is assigned to a project as early as possible.
-Once project charter is produced, this authorizes the project in the organization and gives authority to the project manager to manage and coordinate project activities.
+Once it is produced, this authorizes the project in the organization and gives authority to the project manager to manage and coordinate project activities.

 The output of the process is the Project Charter.
-The main purpose of the develop project charter process is gathering relevant information about the project and producing project charter respectively.
+The main purpose of the develop project charter process is gathering relevant information about the project and producing the charter respectively.

 A Real Life Example of a Project Charter

 Our sample project will be the Golden Gate Bridge construction project.
-Now let’s see what should be included in the project charter:
+Now let’s see what should be included:

-The first thing that should appear in the project charter is Project Title and Description.
+The first thing that should appear is Project Title and Description.
 Project title and description should give a very brief information about the project.
 Golden Gate Bridge is the title of this project.

 For description, the following can be written: “The population of San Francisco is increasing and the transportation needs between the two sides of the city increase in proportion.
 Sea transportation cannot suffice for the need over the recent years.
 This project will ease the transportation of vehicles between two sides of the city.”